Animals in the Bible

 Over 120 species of animals are mentioned in the Bible, ordered alphabetically in this article by English vernacular name.
 Animals mentioned in the Old Testament will be listed with their Hebrew name, while those mentioned in the New Testament will be listed with their Greek names.
 This list includes names of mythical creatures such as the griffin, lamia, siren and unicorn, which have been applied to real animals in some older translations of the Bible due to misunderstandings or educational prejudices of the Greek and Latin translators.
-In the following list D.V. stands for Douay Version, A.V. and R.V. for Authorized and Revised Version respectively.

 Natural history of the Holy Land

 The fauna of the Holy Land (modern-day Israel and Palestine) has significantly changed since Biblical times, with many animals mentioned in the Bible being locally extinct or endangered in modern times.
 For example, the aurochs (the most likely referent of the Hebrew rəʾēm) is globally extinct, being extinct in the Levant by the time of the Babylonian captivity.
 Locally extinct species include lions, leopards and bears.

 The frequency of references to given animals may be used to date parts of the Bible.
 For example, recent excavations in the Timna Valley discovered what may be the earliest camel bones found in Israel or even outside the Arabian peninsula, dating to around 930 BCE.
 This is seen as evidence that the stories of Abraham, Joseph, Jacob and Esau were written after this time.
-However, other scholars argue that camels were already domesticated in Mesopotamia by the early second millennium BCE and that their presence in the Patriarchal narratives is not anachronistic.
+However, other scholars argue that camels were already domesticated in Mesopotamia by the early second millennium BCE and that their presence in the patriarchal narratives is not anachronistic.

 The Bible mentions animals from varying regions of the Middle East.
 The ostrich, for instance, a denizen of the torrid regions, and the camel, of the waterless districts around Palestine, are mentioned side by side with the roebuck and deer of the woody summits of Lebanon.
 This variety, greater probably in Palestine than in any other country in the same latitude, is attributed to the great extremes of elevation and temperature in this small area.
 Palestinian fauna is not as rich today as it was during the Biblical times.
 The land is barren today but was well wooded when the Bible was written, especially on the hills east of the Jordan River.